-Some retailers would argue that this is table-stakes to be in the business and not fall behind competition.
-It is true but there is also significant dollar value that can be realized if done right.
+Some retailers would argue that this is table-stakes to be in the business and not fall behind the competition.
+It is true, but there is also significant dollar value that can be realized if done right.
 The key value drivers that I most often see:

-This is largely driven by recovering some of the lost sales that would have occurred due to lack of inventory in a store or online.
-The assumption is that a customer is willing to have the product shipped to his home if it is not available in a store or vice-versa there is visibility to store inventory if a product is not available in the e-commerce distribution centers.
+This is primarily driven by recovering some of the lost sales that would have occurred due to a lack of inventory in a store or online.
+The assumption is that a customer is willing to have the product shipped to his home if it is unavailable in a store or vice-versa.
+There is visibility to store inventory if a product is unavailable in the e-commerce distribution centers.

 The second driver is the ease of shopping.
 The e-commerce sales experience incremental growth if the merchandise can be picked up or returned in stores.